mkaravaev/test_netronix/README.md

 ```

 # PUT /tasks/done
-allowed for driver; task must be assigned by same user
+allowed for driver; task must be assigned by same user;
-id is for task id
+"id" is for task id

 ```javascript
 {